Frodnar/frodnar.github.io/content/posts/2023-02-01_stack_overflow/index.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-# Getting started
+## Getting started

-My first post here is a collection of old BI projects.
-I wavered on whether or not to post these because they are no longer representative of my current work, but in the end I felt like it could be useful for early career analysts to see how another data professional has developed over the years.
-In that spirit, I'll critique each of these projects with an eye to what I would do differently if I were starting the project again from scratch.
+This post is all about my general experience (and occasional gripes) with [Stack Overflow](https://stackoverflow.com/).
+If you've been living under a rock, Stack Overflow is a programming forum that contains an unimaginable wealth of programming and related knowledge that, if you've ever tried to program anything in your life, you've ended up on at some point or another.

-# Constructive Feedback to Me
+## Projects

-## Obligatory COVID Tracking Dashboard
+### Obligatory COVID Tracking Dashboard
 First up is a [COVID tracking dashboard](https://bit.ly/2HpCCLF) made when COVID infections in the United States were still in the range of a few hundred cases.

 [![Power BI COVID tracking dashboard](images/covid_dash_1.png)](https://bit.ly/2HpCCLF)